-As of June 30, 2018, we employed 174 full-time employees in the U.S., three of whom held executive management positions.
-Of the remaining full-time employees, 36 were employed in research, laboratory and quality control, 12 in sales and marketing, and 123 in manufacturing and administration.
-From time to time we use temporary personnel to help us meet short-term operating requirements.
+As of June 30, 2019, we employed 186 full-time employees in the U.S., three of whom held executive management positions.
+Of the remaining full-time employees, 36 were employed in research, laboratory and quality control, 18 in sales and marketing, and 129 in manufacturing and administration.
+From time to time we use temporary personnel to help us meet shorter-term operating requirements.
 These positions typically are in manufacturing and manufacturing support.
-As of June 30, 2018, we had 15 temporary personnel.
+As of June 30, 2019, we did not have any temporary personnel.

-As of June 30, 2018, NAIE employed an additional 72 full-time employees and 5 part-time employees.
+As of June 30, 2019, NAIE employed an additional 85 full-time employees and 41 temporary employees.
 Most of these positions were in the areas of manufacturing and manufacturing support.

 Our employees are not represented by a collective bargaining agreement and we have not experienced any work stoppages as a result of labor disputes.
-We believe our relationship with our employees is good.
+We believe our relationship with our employees is good, but nothing can assure that this will continue in the future.